ProteanDev/healthcare-records/README.md

 This Design Document is specifically made for Carepatron's Lead Developer Exercise, but can also be used for a different platform.
-But if you wish for me to execute these, for your company's healthcare platform, you're gonna have to give me a team to work with.
+If you wish for me to execute these, for your company's healthcare platform, you're gonna have to give me a team to work with.